webrtc/FirebaseRTC/correctedCodelab.md

     1. In the Firebase sidebar, navigate to Build -> Cloud Firestore.
     1. Click __Create database__ in the Cloud Firestore pane.
     1. Select the __Start in test mode__ option, then click __Enable__ after reading the disclaimer about the security rules.
     Test mode ensures that you can freely write to the database during development.
-We'll make our database more secure later on in this codelab.
-        > TODO: ...this tutorial doesn't actually handle making the database more secure.

 1. __Get the sample code__
     1. On your local machine, clone the codelab GitHub repository from the command line: